 Regulators carried out a study into this in 2005, and found that an annual turnover rate of 100% (all assets in the portfolio had been bought and sold in one year) would cost you an extra 1.8%.
-Add that to the average ongoing of 1.67% and you're looking at annual costs of over 3%.
+Add that to the average ongoing charge of 0.85% and you're looking at annual costs of more than 2.5%.
 Of course, the trades taken by the fund could boost your returns by even more and a good manager wouldn't spend money on the trades without thinking it would enhance performance.

-A growing trend in unit trusts and OEICs, and commonplace in investment trusts, is the levy of performance fees on top of the regular annual charges – typically taking an extra 20% of everything above a certain level of performance.
+Some unit trusts and OEICs, and many investment trusts, also levy additional performance fees on top of the regular annual charges – typically taking an extra 20% of everything above a certain level of performance.

 The argument for this is that they align the interests of the manager with that of the investor but it’s important you check to see if there's a performance fee levied and that you fully understand when it’s triggered before you invest.